ObjectModules/deploy/Mapping.md

 Let go searching then.
 Try to put a keyword _<a href="https://www.google.com/search?q=best+food" target="_blank">'best food'</a>_ on Google Search.
 You will find a huge result which is processed by Google from may be more than a billion pages to choose.
 So which one you gonna eat?
 The top result?
 Are you sure if that is the best food for you?
 ##What we offer
+We can say that from what we have explained above, there is a little chance you find your best food from the result.
+One thing you should aware that Google and other search engines is concern with the page not the food.

+When the page has a good scoring in term of their algorithm then the food page will go up on the result.
+It might be a page contains really your best food but only has poor score on the page they are presented, so you can't find it even on your whole live!

 `Just do the way they want.
 Not of what you think.`
 #What's Next
 ##How to put the parameter?